automata-network/multiprover-avs-operator-setup/mainnet/README.md

 ## Monitoring

 We recommend setting up monitoring so that you can detect if your operator node is running as expected.
 The guide for how to setup monitoring can be found [here](../monitoring/README.md).

+## Prover

+We recommend running your own prover.
+The guide for how to setup the prover can be found [here](../prover/README.md).

 ## FAQ